adhithyasash1/Manifold-Diffusion/README.md

 Data often has a specific structure—for example, a set of hand-written "0"s all share a circular topology.
 Traditional models sometimes lose this structure.
 This project focuses on Manifold-Awareness, meaning the AI is specifically trained to respect the underlying geometry and "topology" of the data it's learning.

 3. The Workflow
-Baseline: We build a standard "pixel-space" model to see how it performs normally.
+Baseline: built a standard "pixel-space" model to see how it performs normally.
 Latent Diffusion: We build the main model that works in the compressed space we created.
 Topology Check: We use Persistent Homology to prove that the AI-generated samples aren't just pretty pictures, but actually "connect" and "fold" the same way real data does.